-• In some patients the body may fail to produce enough of the blood cells that fight off infections or help you to stop bleeding.
+• In some patients the body may fail to produce enough of the blood cells that fight off infections or help your child to stop bleeding.
 Your doctor may decide to stop treatment.
-If you develop a fever that does not go away, develop light bruises or bleed very easily or look very pale, call your doctor right away.
+If your child develops a fever that does not go away, develops light bruises or bleeds very easily or looks very pale, call your doctor right away.